ontario-lrc/ontario-design-system-component-library/src/components/ontario-footer/readme.md

+import { OntarioFooter } from '@ontario-lrc/ontario-design-system-component-library-react';
+import useBaseUrl from '@docusaurus/useBaseUrl';

 # ontario-footer

 Use the simple footer for most applications and subsites.
 It includes links to accessibility, privacy and copyright information.